 If you use your smartphone to listen to the radio on the internet using either using the 3G/4G network or wi-fi you can listen to Radio Wales live online, or catch up with shows from the past 30 days, from our homepage - bbc.co.uk/radiowales or using the iPlayer Radio app - available for iPhone / iPad and Android devices.
 The app is currently only available in the UK, although the website - and the ability to listen live and catch up with shows you've missed - is available internationally.

-On iPhone and iPad you can listen live to our programmes and catch up with programmes from the last seven days on the mobile version of our web pages (by using an iPhone or iPad web browser, such as Safari or Chrome) and on the iPlayer Radio App.
+On iPhone and iPad you can listen live to our programmes and catch up with programmes from the last thirty days on the iPlayer Radio app and mobile version of our web pages (by using an iPhone or iPad web browser, such as Safari or Chrome).

 There are also third party applications available that will enable you to listen to BBC Radio Wales on the move.
 Please note that the BBC is not responsible for these third party applications.